apache/fluo-website/tour/exercise-1.md

  * content A becomes unreferenced
  * an observer runs on content A

-In this situation word counts were never incremented for content A, so there is no need to decrement the word counts.
+In this situation, word counts were never incremented for content A so there is no need to decrement the word counts.
 One way to handle this is to have a column that tracks if word counts were incremented.

 Below is a skeleton for an observer to compute word counts.